DevonCrawford/LED-Music-Visualizer/README.md

 ## Note
 This code assumes you have a frequency to voltage converter, which operates between 1 - 3 volts during regular music frequencies (roughly
 100 - 600hz).
 Take note to define the correct data pins if you try to build and use this code for your own builds.

-### Watch the video
-The entire process was filmed here: https://youtu.be/lU1GVVU9gLU